 This course is intended for students interested in the translation process, how that process can both alter and preserve literary works, and how to most effectively and accurately transfer meaning and tone from one language to another.
 It is designed to introduce students to the basic principles and techniques of translation from English into French and French into English.
-Presentations and discussions on the theoretical and technical aspects of translation will be complemented by the systematic practice of translation of selected texts in both languages.
+Presentations and discussions on the theoretical and technical aspects of translation of selected texts in both languages.
 This course helps students develop and refine mastery of the French language through a detailed study of its specific grammatical, lexical and stylistic aspects.